gersonguilhem/Getting_and_Cleaning_Data_Coursera/README.md

 The *summary\_data* is tidy since it contains only one variable per column and each row represents a single observation for each combination of subject and activity.
-(See the CodeBook.R for more details about the variables of this script)
+(See the CodeBook for more details about the variables of this script)